francescogerardomarra/its/modulo26/4_security.md

 It works as follows:
 - **Session Retrieval**: The filter first checks if there is an existing session using `request.getSession(false)` to avoid creating a new session.
 - **Creation Time Check**: If the session exists, it retrieves the creation time from the session attribute (`sessionCreationTime`), which was set by the `SessionCreationListener`.
-- **Expiration Logic**: If the session's creation time exceeds the maximum allowed duration (e.g., 1 hour), the session is invalidated, and the user is redirected to a "session expired" page.
+- **Expiration Logic**: If the session's creation time exceeds the maximum allowed duration (e.g. 1 hour), the session is invalidated, and the user is redirected to a "session expired" page.
 - **Non-expired Sessions**: If the session is within the allowed duration, the request continues through the filter chain.

 ```java